metamn/react/content/blog/on-tokens/index.md

     },
 ```

+And scaled well in [template-based](http://metamn.io/react/a-little-css-history) environments.

 ## Type checking

-I've used my design system to create dozens of websites.
-It scaled well in [template-based](http://metamn.io/react/a-little-css-history) environments.

-In recent component-based environments (React, CSS-in-JS) developers started to build with types.
+In recent component-based environments (React, CSS-in-JS) developers started to build with types instead of plain Javascript or JSON.

 Types make code scalable.
 They offer syntax checking during development time to ensure no syntax errors will occur later during execution time.